Skip to main content

 • Wrap each *.bench.mo file in a canister

-• Run each cell of the benchmark file as an update call
+• Run each cell of the benchmark file as an update call (or a query call with --query)

 • For each call measure usage of wasm instructions(performance_counter) and heap size(rts_heap_size)